Pragmatic Nonsense: Pragmatic Nonsense

-A sentence ‘$\alpha$’ of \textit{L} must be \textit{necessarily included} in $\mathcal{P}$ if, and only if, it is a true, pragmatically true, or assumedly true sentence relevant to $\mathcal{A}$.

-A sentence ‘$\alpha$’ must be \textit{necessarily excluded} from $\mathcal{P}$ if, and only if: either ‘$\alpha$’ is inconsistent (that is, contradictory) with a necessarily included sentence of $\mathcal{P}$; or ‘$\alpha$’ is formally nonsensical (according to Definition \ref{def:36}).
+\item A sentence `$ \alpha $' must be \emph{necessarily excluded} from $ \mathcal{P} $ if, and only if: either `$ \alpha $' is inconsistent (that is, contradictory) with a necessarily included sentence of $ \mathcal{P} $; or `$ \alpha $' is irrelevant to $ \mathcal{A} $; or `$\alpha $' is formally nonsensical (according to Definition \ref{def:36}).